Old-fashioned doughnut: Variations

 Several companies produce old-fashioned doughnuts that differ from standard preparations.
 Starbucks Corporation, based in Seattle, Washington, purveys an old-fashioned doughnut that is prepared using batter infused with chocolate.
-The U.S. company Trader Joe's purveys a mass-produced product named "Old-Fashioned Doughnut O's", which are miniature-sized old-fashioned doughnuts.
+The U.S. company Trader Joe's sells a mass-produced product named "Old-Fashioned Doughnut O's", which are miniature-sized old-fashioned doughnuts.
 In September 2015, Do-Rite Donuts in Chicago, Illinois, created limited-edition custom doughnuts in collaboration with various celebrities, which included an old-fashioned doughnut with maple glaze garnished with candied Fresno chili peppers.
-The company Glazed and Infused in Chicago, Illinois, serves customers the traditional glazed old-fashioned as well as a unique twist on the doughnut they call the lemon poppy seed old-fashioned doughnut.
-The doughnut at Glazed and Infused is covered with lemon-flavored glaze, and topped with poppy seeds and lemon zest.
+The company Glazed and Infused in Chicago, Illinois, serves customers the traditional glazed old-fashioned as well as a lemon poppy seed old-fashioned doughnut that is covered with lemon-flavored glaze and topped with poppy seeds and lemon zest.

 Top Pot Doughnuts in Seattle, Washington, prepares both vanilla- and chocolate-based old-fashioned doughnuts.
 Each flavor can be dipped in glaze, raspberry glaze, chocolate icing, maple icing, or sugared pumpkin (in season).
 The restaurant Nopa in San Francisco, California, has prepared a dessert using old-fashioned doughnut holes along with Asian pears, crème anglaise, pear butter and cardamaro liqueur.
 The doughnuts at Nopa are prepared using a sour cream base.